johannschopplich/resultx/README.md

 ## Installation

-Installing `resultx` is as simple as running one of the following commands, depending on your package manager:
+Add `resultx` to your dependencies by running one of the following commands, depending on your package manager:

 ```bash
 pnpm add -D resultx